grame-cncm/faust/architecture/soul/README.md

 - `soul-faust-player clarinetMIDI.soul` to run the `clarinetMIDI.soul` file (only containing the SOUL code)
 - `soul-faust-player hybrid-test1.soul` to run an hybrid `hybrid-test1.soul` file containing both Faust and SOUL sections.
 Two `hybrid.soul` (containing the original SOUL sections and the Faust => SOUL generated sections) and an `hybrid.soulpatch` files will be generated in the process.

+# soul-faust-tester

+The **soul-faust-tester** tool allows to test DSP CPU usage of Faust and SOUL programs, dynamically compiling them, and running them in Faust audio runtime or SOUL audio runtime.
+It runs thems in a dummy audio driver, and measure DSP CPU usage as MBytes/sec and % of audio bandwith at 44.1 kHz.

+So for instance:

+- `soul-faust-tester foo.dsp` to test 1) the Faust DSP code compiled to LLVM-IR and JITted to native code, then running in Faust audio runtime, 2) the Faust DSP code compiled to SOUL, then compiled to LLVM-IR and JITted to native code, and running in SOUL audio runtime.

+- `soul-faust-tester foo.soulpatch` to test a SOUL patch compiled to LLVM-IR and JITted to native code, and running in SOUL audio runtime.